-Even though the capital ratios of all banks at the end of 2014 met the minimum standards for 2015, banks, some particularly state-owned banks and small private banks, might not fulfill all minimum capital requirements effective from 2016 onwards and thus face pressure to raise their capital levels.
-Such banks should actively reinforce their capital adequacy via seasoned equity offerings, accumulating earnings, issuing subordinated debts, and adjusting asset structures to raise their capital ratios gradually.
+Even though the capital ratios of all banks at the end of 2014 met the minimum standards for 2015, banks, particularly some state-owned banks and small private banks, might not fulfill all minimum capital requirements effective from 2016 onwards and thus face pressure to raise their capital levels.
+Such banks should actively reinforce their capital adequacy via seasoned equity offerings, accumulating earnings, issuing subordinated debts. and adjusting asset structures their capital ratios to raise gradually.